 Or use ready-made profiles.

-The vase turned out to be of course thin.
-And the flaws of the spicy kinematics were immediately visible on it.
+As expected, the vase turned out to be thin.
+Moreover, the flaws of the kinematics were immediately clear.

 The layers below look very good.
 There is no wobbling in the Z-axis.

-But the higher, the more noticeable the unevenness of the layers, which appeared due to the fact that the vase swayed when the table moved.
+But when you go higher, the layers became noticeably uneven.
+The uneveness was due to the fact that the vase swayed when the table moved.

-During the printing of Thanos, the office was cut off several times.
+During the printing of Thanos, we experienced power outage several times.
 The resume print function was very helpful in these moments.

-Wanhao D9 will be an excellent printer for a “handy” person who wants not only to start printing, but also to understand the printer)
+We recommend the Wanhao D9 for a beginner hobbyist who wants not only to start printing, but also to understand the printer.